We believe kids are best assessed in multiple of ways at different times every day.

 Regular Teacher/Student Conferences

-Quizzes and test-like experiences (often referred to as challenges) both teacher and student produced, as well as standardized testing
+Quizzes and test-like experiences (often referred to as challenges), both teacher and student produced, as well as standardized testing

-Project work culminating in presentations, dioramas, class materials, etc.; and
+Project work culminating in presentations, dioramas, class materials, etc.

 Montessori School of Ruston is an accredited Montessori school serving children from toddler through 8th grade and has a 34-year track record of inspiring amazing work.